makrai/notes/plaza-del-arco20-multiling-emo-event.md

 # 1 Intro

-* research on emotion has become popular in numerous fields including psychology, sociology, neuroscience, endocrinology, medicine, history, and computer science
+* research on emotion in fields including psychology, sociology, neuroscience, endocrinology, medicine, history, and computer science
-* in computational linguistics consists of identifying discrete emotion expressed in text and is seen as a natural evolution of sentiment analysis and its more fine-grained model (Seyeditabari+ 2018)
+* emo in computational linguistics consists of identifying discrete emotion expressed in text
+  * a natural evolution of sentiment analysis and its more fine-grained model (Seyeditabari+ 2018)
   * more difficult task than sentiment analysis, still a long way to go
 * potential applications in a number of areas, such as
   * marketing to modify or improve business strategies according to the emotion